Eschatologue/CM_wiki/docs/spells/5th-level.md

 You can make the messenger appear monstrous and terrifying to the target.
 If you do, the messenger can deliver a message of no more than ten words and then the target must make a Wisdom Saving Throw.
 On a failed save, echoes of the phantasmal monstrosity spawn a nightmare that lasts the duration of the target's sleep and prevents the target from gaining any benefit from that rest.
 In addition, when the target wakes up, it takes 3d6 psychic damage.

-If you have a body part, lock of hair, clipping from a nail, or similar portion of the target's body, the target makes its Saving Throw with disadvantage.
+If you have a body part, lock of hair, clipping from a nail, or similar portion of the target's body, the target makes its :d20-save: **Saving Throw** with disadvantage.

 ### Enervation
-*5th-level necromancy*
+*5th-level Necromancy*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 60 feet